Judyll/sandbox-ui-dev/README.md

 # sandbox-ui-dev
-This is my sandbox when creating UI using HTML, Bootstrap, CSS
+This is my sandbox when creating UI using HTML, Bootstrap, CSS, jQuery.